 This training provides guidance to help you:

-- lean in for rigorous learning with new, creative ways to engage authentically in the blended classroom
+- and lean in for rigorous learning with new, creative ways to engage authentically in the blended classroom.

-Leave inspired, empowered, and with an exciting plan of action for the 2021 – 2022 school year!
+Leave inspired, empowered, and with exciting action plans to thrive (not just survive!) the 2021 – 2022 school year!

 Founder & Director of Art of the Circle